-After you decide on an online backup service, make sure to backup the entire “Lightroom” folder (its default location is inside the photos folder).
-This folder contains your Lightroom catalogue file which holds all the important information that comprise your photo library: ratings, flags, tags, edits, and more.
+After you decide on an online backup service, make sure to back up the entire “Lightroom” folder (its default location is inside the photos folder).
+This folder contains your Lightroom catalogue file which holds all the important information that comprises your photo library: ratings, flags, tags, edits, and more.

 It all starts with the import